JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20220426/report_districts_cost_analyses.md

 The Marysville SD's cost analysis has the following problems:
 - The assessed values for the example homes stay flat while the district assumes that the total AV (all other homes, apartments, and businesses) appreciate.
 This underestimates the cost impact to the parcel owner.
-- The Enhancement Levy is a 9% tax increase, in dollars, over the previous 4 year Enhancement Levy.
+- The district did not convey how this Enhancement Levy is still a 9% tax increase, in dollars, over the previous 4 year Enhancement Levy.
-- The Capital Levy is a 48% tax decrease, in dollars, over the previous 4 year Capital Levy
+- The district did not convey how this Capital Levy is a 48% tax decrease, in dollars, over the previous 4 year Capital Levy

 [Calculator for the Marysville SD](calculator_marysville_enhanced)